- Who is self-employed?

 - Inflated Schedule C income to maximize the amount of EITC, and

 - Bogus Schedule C income to qualify for or maximize the amount of EITC.

-- Approximately 21 million Schedule C forms are filed each year.
-Most of these represent small, often home-based businesses.
-Approximately one-third of the annual tax gap is a result of under-reported income or overstated deductions on Schedule C businesses.
+- In tax year 2021, approximately 8.4 million EITC returns reported at least one Schedule C. Most of these represent small, often home-based businesses.
+Approximately one-third of the annual tax gap is a result of under-reported income or overstated deductions on all Schedule C businesses.

-The EITC Due Diligence regulations can be found at: Due Diligence Law and Regulations
+The due diligence regulations can be found at: Due Diligence Law and Regulations

-Basically, EITC due diligence requires you, as a paid preparer, to:
+Basically, due diligence requires you, as a paid preparer, to: